albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### The getClass() method

 An object is an instance of a class.
 Thus, all objects have a class and this can be retried using the `getClass()` method.
+Consider the following example.

 ```java
 package demo;